cado-security/product-help/docs/cado-response/manage/users-authentication/users.md

 - Click the **Access** button
 - Click the **Add Users** button
 - Select the user and/or group to add and Click **Add**

+### Password Policy
+Passwords allow special characters, must be a minimum of 8 characters, including 1 number and 1 uppercase.
+Commonly used passwords are blocked.